puoya/htree/README.md

 The `embed` method allows embedding the phylogenetic tree into either Euclidean or hyperbolic geometry using different dimensions.
 This is useful for visualizing or analyzing trees in a geometric space.

 `geometry`: The geometry type, either `euclidean` or `hyperbolic`.
 Defaults to `hyperbolic`.
-`dimension`: The dimension of the embedding space.
+`dim`: The dimension of the embedding space.

 ```python
 # Embed tree in 2D hyperbolic space